-I remember how uncomfortable Valentine’s Day was when I was in school.
+I remember how awkward Valentine’s Day was when I was in school.
 Some kids would receive love notes from their crush, others gifts from their sweetheart.
-As a young girl I was hopeful that someone had a crush on me but if I did receive a gift I’d be embarrassed in front of all of my girlfriends and I’d feel sad for my friends that didn’t receive anything so I’d try and hide my excitement.
+As a young girl I was hopeful that someone had a crush on me, but if I did receive a gift I’d be embarrassed in front of my girlfriends.
+If they didn’t receive anything I’d try and hide my excitement.
 Many of us would play jokes and send fake “I love you” notes to our friends, I don’t think much school work was done on Valentine’s Day.

 When I’m lucky enough to be in love I take the opportunity to get my crafting kit out and hand make a card or get creative in the kitchen.
-As a single lady I often spend Valentine’s Day dining out with my friends so that no-one feels left out.
-As Scarlett I focus on myself, a bit of self-loving is good for the soul!
+As a single lady I often spend Valentine’s Day dining out with my friends so that no-one feels alone.
+I also like to focus on myself, a bit of self-loving is good for the soul!

-Take the opportunity to share the love this Valentine’s Day with your partner, family, friends or yourself.
+Share the love this Valentine’s Day with your family, friends, partner or yourself.